Learn 3 different methods to clean tile floors without leaving behind streaks.

 A spin mop, microfiber mop, or conventional wring mop are all examples of manual mops.
 All of these work on tiles.

 Water and soap, on the other hand, may quickly create stains on tiles.
-So it may appear lovely and clean when wet, but as it dries, you may notice residue and stains.
+So it may appear lovely and clean when It, but as it dries, you may notice residue and stains.
 The only method to correct this is to wipe the floors with a moist towel (preferably microfiber).

 Fill up the bucket with water as normal.
 You may then select the cleaning product you want to use.
-We use white vinegar as a natural product since it enhances gloss and removes smells, making it ideal for pet families.
+I use white vinegar as a natural product since it enhances gloss and removes smells, making it ideal for pet families.

 A commercial multi-surface cleaner is another option.
 Use exactly as recommended – some products require washing after use to remove residue.